lscorcia/keycloak-cieid-provider/README.md

 Until the project gets to a stable release, it will be targeting the most recent release of Keycloak as published on the website (see property `version.keycloak` in file `pom.xml`).
-Currently the main branch is targeting Keycloak 14.0.0. **Do not use this provider with previous versions of Keycloak, it won't work!**
+Currently the main branch is targeting Keycloak 15.0.0. **Do not use this provider with previous versions of Keycloak, it won't work!**

+Since this plugin uses some Keycloak internal modules, versions of this plugin are coupled to Keycloak versions.
+After (major) Keycloak upgrades, you will almost certainly have also to update this provider.

-If you are evaluating this solution, my suggestion is to test the provider by compiling Keycloak yourself using the latest available sources.
-Detailed instructions are available in the project wiki (https://github.com/lscorcia/keycloak-cieid-provider/wiki/Installing-the-CIE-ID-provider).
+Detailed instructions on how to install and configure this component are available in the project wiki (https://github.com/lscorcia/keycloak-cieid-provider/wiki/Installing-the-CIE-ID-provider).

 ## Build requirements